-The cast members of the upcoming period drama series “The Gilded Age” (a story of millionaires and aristocrats, of old money and new money) have been announced.
+The list of cast members for the upcoming period drama series “The Gilded Age” (a story of millionaires and aristocrats, of old money and new money) continues to grow.
+And now there’s been a change of one of the leads.

 Read on for details about the upcoming Victorian era period series, from the creator of “Downton Abbey.”